Masterjx9/pp2p/README.md

 - Local-first databases (CRDT peer sync)
 - Encrypted chat without central servers
 - Dev tools: logs/metrics between local machines

+## Onion Relay Scope and Safety

+- P4 uses OnionRelay only for peer rediscovery/rendezvous signaling when reconnecting.
+- P4 does not route normal application payload traffic through relays; data stays on direct peer-to-peer channels whenever possible.
+- The relay ecosystem is community-operated and decentralized.
+- This project is for legitimate privacy-preserving communication and local-first sync use cases.
+- This project is not for botnets, command-and-control, malware operations, abuse automation, unauthorized access, or any other nefarious activity.

+If you want to support the onion relay ecosystem, you can run your own relay: https://community.torproject.org/relay/

+`onionrelay_src` is built for this project with a minimal runtime configuration.
+The build disables non-required components with:
+- `--disable-module-relay`
+- `--disable-module-dirauth`
+- `--disable-module-pow`
+- `--disable-unittests`

+This is important because:
+- It only includes the onion relay functionality needed for P4's use case.
+- It minimizes the attack surface of the relay component used by P4.
+- It reduces binary/runtime footprint and keeps packaging lighter across SDKs.
+- It lowers operational complexity by removing features not required for rendezvous signaling.

+This is important because:
+- It only includes the onion relay functionality needed for P4's use case.
+- It minimizes the attack surface of the relay component used by P4.

 ## What Is Supported